-Regional inequality in China appears to be persistent and even growing in the last two decades.
+Regional wage differences in China appear to be persistent and even to have grown over the past two decades.
 We study potential explanations for this phenomenon.
-After making adjustments for the difference in the cost of living across provinces, we find that some of the inequality in real wages could be attributed to differences in quality of labor, industry composition, labor supply elasticities, and geographical location of provinces.
-These factors, taken together, explain about half of the cross-province real wage difference.
-Interestingly, we find that inter-province redistribution did not help offset regional inequality during our sample period.
-We also demonstrate that inter-province migration, while driven in part by levels and changes in wage differences across provinces, does not offset these differences.
-These results imply that cross-province labor market mobility in China is still limited, which contributes to the persistence of cross-province wage differences.
+After adjusting for the difference in the cost of living across provinces, we find that some of the cross-province differences in real wages could be related to the quality of labour, industry composition and geographic location of provinces.
+These factors, taken together, explain approximately half of the cross-province real wage variation.
+Interestingly, we find that interprovincial government transfers have not offset regional wage differences during the time period we consider.
+We also demonstrate that interprovincial migration, while driven in part by levels and changes in wage differences across provinces, did not help offset these differences.
+These results are consistent with findings in the literature that cross-province labour mobility in China is still limited.

 Analyzing university faculty and graduate student data for the top-ten U.S. economics departments between 1987 and 2007, we find that there are persistent differences in gender composition for both faculty and graduate students across institutions and that the share of female faculty and the share of women in the entering PhD class are positively correlated.
 We find, using instrumental variables analysis, robust evidence that this correlation is driven by the causal effect of the female faculty share on the gender composition of the entering PhD class.
 This result provides an explanation for persistent underrepresentation of women in economics, as well as for persistent segregation of women across academic fields.